-It is school policy following advice from Public Health, England that to prevent the spread of gastro-enteritis illness, that student's must stay at home or be isolated for 48hours after their last episode of vomiting and/or diarrhoea.
+It is school policy following advice from Public Health, England that to prevent the spread of gastro-enteritis illness, that student's must stay at home or be isolated for 48 hours after their last episode of vomiting and/or diarrhoea.

 Special consideration must be made during the Covid-19 pandemic for the spread of infection.
+Guidance will be sought from and followed from UK Health Security Agency in the event of any future outbreaks of Covid-19 or similar infectious illness.
 Face masks/visors must be worn on school transport, pupils and staff must wear masks in school corridors.
 Hand hygiene, social distancing and best infection control practice must observed.
 Pupils must remain in their year group and boarding bubbles at all times.
 Any child or member of staff that exhibits symptoms while in school must present to the Health Centre staff and be removed from school without delay and seek a CV-19 test as soon as possible.
 Strict quarantine and self-isolation must be observed and school kept informed of test results and symptoms.
 Pupils in Boarding will be managed by the Boarding staff and Health Staff.
 UK Boarding pupils will be asked to return home, International pupils will be isolated and Guardians and Parents contacted.
 The school will continue to seek up to date guidance from Public Health England and NHS 111.
 See Covid-19 policy for further information.